 CHANGES IN OPERATIONS:

 Contracted Services in this division include maintenance for the parks and landscaping throughout the Town.
-Contract mowing of city-owned median strips, bulkheads, undeveloped lots, etc. has been included at $16,675 in FY 19.
-Sunset Park repairs have been funded as follows: fence replacement, $19,820; sunshade replacement, $6,800, and painting of the metal tower, $4,400.
-Landscape replacement at the 61st Street Tennis Center has been included at $14,000, and renovation of the restroom at that facility has been included at $40,000.
+Contract mowing of city-owned median strips, bulkheads, undeveloped lots, etc. has been included at $20,300 in FY 20.
+Skate Park improvementshave been funded as follows: fence replacement, $13,800; concrete repairs, $9,000, and steps, rail and deck replacement, $7,470.
+Tennis Center parking lot overlay has been included at $23,310.
+Gorman Park shelter and concrete pad replacement has been included at $40,000.
 Other funded items include: staining the pergola at Sunset Park, $6,900 and replacement of the concrete pad at the soccer concession stand, $3,500.
 All other expenses in this line item cover routine maintenance.
-Gorman Park tennis court resurfacing, replacement of the perimeter fence at the Skate Park, and light pole replacement at the 61st Street tennis facility were requested, but not funded.
+Vinyl soffit and trim replacement at the softball pavilion were requested as “above status quo” items and were not funded.
 Training costs are also included in Contracted Services and include attendance at the Sports Turf Management association conference for the Superintendent, the first year of Maintenance Management School, and Playground re-certification.
-Normal maintenance and supply costs have been budgeted for FY 19.
+Normal maintenance and supply costs have been budgeted for FY 20.
 Supplies include athletic field supplies, landscaping supplies, and general maintenance supplies.
-A replacement gator was funded in FY 18, and an infield leveler and conditioner has been funded in FY 19.
+A replacement gator was funded in FY 18, and an infield leveler and conditioner was funded in FY 19.
 A replacement 100 gallon skid sprayer at $2,500 and a display board for the 125th street entrance at $3,000 have been funded in FY 20.
 Special Appropriations reflects the budget for requests from the Beautification Committee.
-Energy costs are expected to increase.
-Projected costs for vehicle fuel and vehicle parts increase.
+Energy costs are expected to decrease.
+Projected costs for vehicle fuel and maintenance decrease.
 Allocations for Vehicle Lease, IT Services and insurance decrease for this division.
-Repair of the Skatepark vertical ramp has been funded at $36,100.
-Two ¾ ton pickups have been funded for this division through Vehicle Trust.
+Repair of the Skatepark vertical ramp was funded in FY 19 at $36,100.
+Two stake body dump trucks have been funded for this division through Vehicle Trust.